aaronkyle/social-development/context/country-safeguard-systems/README.md

 ## What are country safeguard systems?

-The term country safeguard systems (CSS) refers to aspects of a country’s legal and institutional framework that pertain to environmental and social safeguards.[[^1](# "ADB.
+The term 'country safeguard systems' refers to aspects of a country’s legal and institutional framework that pertain to environmental and social safeguards.
+This includes laws, regulations, rules, and procedures, as well as national, subnational, or sectoral implementing institutions and agencies.

+Internatioanl financial insitutions increasingly call for greater reliance on state legal and regulatory frameworks for the realization of environmental and social developmental objectives.
+ADB refers to 'country safeguard systems' (CSS) under its 2009 *Safeguard Policy Statement*. <sup>[[^1](# "ADB.
 2009.
 Safeguard Policy Statement.
 Manila. p.
-77.")]
-This includes laws, regulations, rules, and procedures, as well as national, subnational, or sectoral implementing institutions and agencies.
-Internatioanl financial insitutions increasingly call for greater reliance on state legal and regulatory frameworks for the realization of environmental and social developmental objectives.
+77.")]</sup>

-The World Bank refers to this work as use of borrower systems.
+(CSS)The World Bank refers to this work as use of borrower systems.

 <!--